tlqtangok/scd/README.md

 # usage

-there is a build-version of ubuntu-x64 version there. one may run script:
+there is a build-version of ubuntu-x64 version there. one may run following command to generate it.
 ```
 cd rel
 bash startup.sh
 ```

-to get it !
+then you will see file `slave`, `submit` there !

 if you have many machines to dispatch your commands. such as on machine A0, A1, A2, you don't have to login in via ssh to run your command there. just use scd's `slave` here !